sauxpa/starter-academic/content/post/astro/index.md

 $$
 X_t = \sum_{s=1}^t \xi_s
 $$
 be the cumulative loss process.
+The more $X_t$ increases, the more losses the gambler suffers.

 Note that the i.i.d assumption does not exactly hold: once a ticket is bought and scratched, it is removed from the pool of available tickets and cannot be acquired again, i.e. the true sampling is *without replacement*.
 We will see later that this only has a limited impact on the final result, which is quite intuitive: if you draw only a few samples, say a few dozens at most, with replacement, it is quite unlikely that you would sample twice the same among the $N=4,500,000$.